taras-z/weather-comparison/README.md

 2. Create the function to download and prepare the dataset (according to the config)
 3. Create the function to combine the result dataset
 4. Create the function to save/prepare the research report

+## Contacts

+You are welcome to feedback to me in the [Issue Section](https://github.com/taras-z/weather-comparison/issues).